dot. by aurelia vitals

 Calendar — letting users visually track and understand their cycle patterns

-I formatted the calendar view to reduce visual clutter while maintaining familiar color-coding for ease of use.
-To give users more flexibility, I made the month and year views toggleable, added clear distinctions between cycle phases, and removed redundant headers for a cleaner layout.
-Additionally, after hearing from users that they occasionally reference past cycle data during medical visits, I also proposed and designed a Cycle History view to help users easily compare cycle lengths, period days, and ovulation windows across time.
+Our goal was to reduce visual clutter while clearly distinguishing cycle phases.
+Additionally, after learning from users that they occasionally reference past cycle data during medical visits, I also proposed a Cycle History view to help users easily compare cycle lengths, period days, and ovulation windows across time.

 1. Visually Cramped